chinchalinchin/being-and-death/01_death.md

 ## The Question

 **Albert Camus** once stated there is but one philosophical question and that is suicide.
 In this, **Camus** skipped over much to arrive at his starting point.
 However, to his credit, he only meant it in the rhetorical sense, as way to examine the absurdity of living in a universe where you are fated from the very start to die at the end.
 Nevertheless, there is a definite promxity to truth in his statement.

-Death is the fundamental bedrock at the bottom of Being and it is because of this the human is condemned to face mortality as a consequence of existing.
+Death is the bedrock at the bottom of Being.
+In view of this fundamental consequence of our Being, we are condemned to die simply by existing.
+Whether we die in ignorance or with full awareness of our mortality matters not to Death, because Death is not something that _cares_[^1].
 From this and because of this, all things proceed.
 A Being cannot _be_ without the phantom of Death haunting its every step through time.
 Only in the sequel, once reflective consciousness enters into the equation, do we ask whether or not a life always imperilled is worth living.

-Despite being the foundation of almost every human pathology, Death as a field of inquiry has received comparatively little analysis over the course of history, except in the medical sciences where it is treated clinically, i.e. as a `thing-in-itself`, to be catalogued and diagnosed along with all the other maladies and diseases and thus placed into a knowable relation with the rest of existence, or in the spiritual studies, where it is mythologized and understood only through metaphor, but never as a phenomenon.
+Despite being the foundation of almost every human pathology, Death as a field of inquiry has received comparatively little analysis over the course of history, except in the medical sciences where it is treated clinically, i.e. as a `thing-in-itself`, to be catalogued and diagnosed along with all the other maladies and diseases and thus placed into a knowable relation with the rest of existence, or in the spiritual studies, where it is mythologized and understood only through metaphor, but never as an experience that happens to us.
 Rare are the personalities like **Nietzsche**, **Bataille** or **Cioran**, who confront Death as it is, without the window dressing of ideology or assumption.

 There is a reason for this.
 Death as a subject is repellant to understanding.
 Its very definition presupposes the limit of the knower, that is to say, Death is inherently unknowable.
 Death can only be understood through the mechanisms of analogy and metaphor, for when we turn our attention directly to the object of Death it reveals itself as something which can not be found in Being.